lereldarion/avatar-portal-system/README.md

 Having a coherent semantic with light going into portals does not seem doable, as we lack a grabpass to tag pixels during depth passes.
 The current system chooses to *stop* light at each portal interface.
 This is done by having shadowcasters block depth only on the light depth pass, and not the camera side (to avoid catching the shadow).
+This works ok but is not entirely coherent.

 ### TODO